*Crawls out of her weekend writing binge* What do you mean I haven’t finished with this yet? *Cries*

 The book is 52 chapters long.
 Jack, the antagonist brother, has 8 POV chapters.
 Sean, the sympathetic brother, has 7 POV chapters.
 Alec, the love interest, has 7 POV chapters.
 While the rest are in Rue’s POV.
 What does that indicate?

 Well, that the author considered the brothers equally or more important than the love interest.
 We don’t even meet Alec until page 60-something out of 300 pages.
-That’s waaaaaay too long for a romance novel.
+That’s waaaaaay too late for a romance novel.
 The love interest needs to be introduced quickly.
 Not a fifth of the way through the book.

 3. The “I Love You’s”

-You know there’s something wrong with a romance novel when the heroine says “I love you” to all of the other main characters other than love interest.
+You know there’s something wrong with a romance novel when the heroine says “I love you” to all of the other main characters other than the love interest.
 Rue says “I love you” to Jenna.
 To Sean.
 To Jack.
 But not to Alec.
 Nor does he say it to her.

 4. No actual relationship.